bkmorris2456/Gedara/README.md

 # Roomary

-Mobile Application dedicated to reorganizing your home.
+Mobile Application dedicated to reorganizing and keeping up with your property.

 ## Table of Contents